bright/new-www/content/projects/behind-pos-printers-integration-for-just-eat-pos.md

 What lies behind the bustling restaurant kitchen counter?
 You’ll find a medley of fresh ingredients and a blend of known and unknown flavors.
 The kitchen buzzes with a busy staff managing multiple orders simultaneously.
 However, there are also crucial elements you might not consider – **numerous retail devices as part of the point of sales system**.

 From printers and terminals to kitchen display systems and tablets, these devices are integral to restaurant operations.
-Yet, their sheer **number and complexity can add to the chaos for an already overwhelmed restaurant staff.
-Discover how our team integrated POS devices for Just Eat POS**, unifying various hardware into one system to manage orders faster.
+Yet, their sheer **number and complexity can add to the chaos for an already overwhelmed restaurant staff.**

 <TitleWithIcon sectionTitle="the solution: POS integration with multiple devices from different producers" titleIcon="/images/flag.png" titleIconAlt="the solution" />